-This story was published on 23 May 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 23 May 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 A Department of Jobs and Small Business trial using behavioural economics has found new ways to encourage take up of wage subsidies by employers.